 Logan Mann has been the head baseball coach at Southern Virginia University since the 2010 season.

-Mann will be leading the team into the second year of Capital Athletic Conference play.
+Mann will be leading the team into the third year of Capital Athletic Conference play.

 In his first year as head coach, Mann led baseball to the program’s first .500 season (21-21) as the Knights returned to the USCAA Small College World Series for the first time since 2005.

 The next season, Mann coached the Knights to a program-best 30-10 record capped by a second-place finish at the 2011 USCAA Small College World Series.